Toyota NCS Talladega Quotes -- Denny Hamlin

-Joe Gibbs Racing driver Ty Gibbs was made available to media following NASCAR Cup Series qualifying on Saturday morning at Talladega Superspeedway after earning the pole position to start Sunday’s race:
+Joe Gibbs Racing driver Denny Hamlin was made available to media following NASCAR Cup Series qualifying on Saturday morning at Talladega Superspeedway after earning the pole position to start Sunday’s race:

 DENNY HAMLIN, No. 11 FedEx Camry TRD, Joe Gibbs Racing